 In 1991, the Boy Scouts of America announced the creation of the Learning for Life character education curriculum that could be facilitated by educators in the classroom.
 Learning for Life was considered a subsidiary of the Boy Scouts of America.
 In 1998, Exploring functioned as a career education program and was subsequently shifted to the Learning for Life program.

 In early 2013, after 18 months of piloting the program in 17 local councils, Learning for Life obtained official approval to start the Exploring club career education program for young men and women who have completed the fifth grade and are at least 10 years old but have not completed the eighth grade and are not yet 15 years old.
 The Exploring club program was created in response to the U.S. Department of Education’s recent emphasis on career education at the elementary grade levels.

 Later in 2013, Learning for Life approved its first fully functioning executive board and now functions as an affiliate of the Boy Scouts of America.

 Deliver character-building experiences and mentorship that allow youth to achieve their full potential in both life and work.

-Exploring programs are designed for all age groups from pre-kindergarten and not yet age 21.
+Exploring programs are designed for all age groups starting at 10 and not yet age 21.
 Youth participation is open to any youth in the prescribed age group for that particular program.
 Adults are selected by the participating organization for involvement in the program.
 Color, race, religion, gender, sexual orientation, ethnic background, disability, economic status or citizenship is not criteria for participation by youth or adults.